-Operating costs includes Rental, Repairs and Maintenance charges of our network operating centers, base stations and other co-location sites including the rent and maintenance for our Data Centres.
-Operating costs increased by '42 million (\$0.67 million) primarily on account of rent, repairs and maintenance and network operating cost which is due to increase in number of links and operating locations.
+Operating costs includes rental, repairs and maintenance charges of our network operating centers, base stations and other co-location sites including the rent and maintenance for our Data Centers.
+Operating costs decreased by $\gtrless 8$ million (\$0.12 million) primarily on account of decrease in repairs and maintenance and network operating cost.

 Selling and Marketing expenses consist of, selling commission payable to sales partners, incentive to salesmen and, marketing and promotion costs.
-Selling and Marketing expenses is lower on account of lower marketing spend.
+The increase in Selling and Marketing expenses is on account of increase in marketing spend.

-Associate expenses, consists of cost of the employees who are part of the Sales and marketing, Business development, General management and support services.
-Associate expense increased by '216 million (\$3.45 million) between two periods due to increase in headcount.
+Associate expenses consists of cost of the employees who are part of the Sales and marketing, Business development, General management and support services.
+Associate expenses increased by ₹334 million (\$5.04 million) between two periods due to increase in headcount.